hdbhdb/hdbhdb.github.io/projects/oculus-senses.md

 <br>
 ![...](/assets/vr-exp-2.png){:width="100%"}
->Fully functional prototype of environment I designed for our second round of VR sensory studies.
+>An environment I designed for our second round of VR multisensory studies.

 <br>